 Prime rib is a cut of beef from the primal rib, one of the nine primal cuts of beef.

-I prefer to use this cut for ground beef because of its high-fat content turning out a juicy, flavorful burger.
+I've used this cut for the ground beef because of its high-fat content which will turn out a juicy, flavorful burger.

 Check out my potato salad recipe as a side with your burgers.

 Yield: serves 4